hopkinsbowman78/matplotlib-scipy-data-analysis/README.md

 # matplotlib_challenge

-In this challenge, I utilized Matplotlib to analyze pharmaceutical company that specializes in anti-cancer medications data.
+In this challenge, I utilized Matplotlib to analyze data for a pharmaceutical company that specializes in anti-cancer medications.
 The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.

 ## Synopsis of Process